 DRC II2019 Dance Repertory Company II Auditions Q & A

-On Saturday Sept, 7, 2019 the Minnesota Conservatory for the Arts’ Dance Repertory Company (DRC) will be holding auditions for DRC II Winter Showcase: 2019.This exciting dance concert will feature ballet, jazz, tap, hip hop, modern and and more.
+On Saturday Sept, 7, 2019 the Minnesota Conservatory for the Arts’ Dance Repertory Company (DRC) will be holding auditions for DRC II Winter Showcase.
+The 2019 theme will be “Animals on Parade”.This exciting dance concert will feature ballet, jazz, tap, hip hop, and modern dance set to music inspired or about animals.
 Dancers aged 5-13 with at least one session of dance class under their belt are invited to audition for our junior performance troupe, the Dance Repertory Company II (DRC).
 Below are a few frequently asked questions that you might find helpful if you are thinking about auditioning and the production experience.
-If you have any other questions, please don’t hesitate to call 507-453-5500 or email firstname.lastname@example.org.* Thank you to everyone who auditioned!
+If you have any other questions, please don’t hesitate to call 507-453-5500 or email email@example.com.

 When & Where are Auditions?

 Auditions for MCA’s Dance Repertory Company’s are Saturday, Sept.
 7, 3pm at MCA’s home the Valencia Arts Center Located at 1164 W. Howard St. (10th), Winona, MN 55987.